alukosdev/ccsp/reference/glossary.md

 The means by which an identity can be asserted.
 For digital identities this is often a cryptological token.
 In the real world it might be your passport.
 ==- Identity
 The unique expression of an entity within a given namespace.
 An entity can have multiple digital identities, such as a single individual having a work identity (or even multiple identities, depending on the systems), a social media identity, and a personal identity.
 For example, if you are a single entry in a single directory server then that is your identity.
+==- Incident
+According to the ITIL framework, an incident is defined as an unplanned interruption to an IT service or a reduction in the quality of an IT service.

+Essentially, incidents are unscheduled events.

+!!!
+Not all events are incidents, but all incidents are events.
+!!!
 ==- Inference
 An attack technique that derives sensitive material from an aggregation of innocuous data.
 ==- Infrastructure as Code (IaC)